sonatype-nexus-community/nexus-repo-github-action/README.md

         filename: ./target/app-1.0.0.jar
 ```

+Another example: a [test project](https://github.com/bhamail/nexus-repo-github-action-test) that uses the `nexus-repo-github-action`

 ## The Fine Print

 It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of ours